gal-forer/bi/README.md

 ## Notes:
 * I did the task on the weekend so, I assumed some stuff
-* I made a script for part one and an API for part 2
+* I made a script for part one and an API for part two
-* I did an upsert end point for part 2, it wasn't clear from the text, and it was a post request not a put
+* I did an upsert end point for part two, it wasn't clear from the text, and it was a post request not a put

 ## How to run